defold/doc/docs/en/manuals/font-richtext.md

 Dimensions accept positive bare layout units, `px`, `em`, or `%`.
 Both `em` and `%` use the text layout's base font size.

 Each missing dimension defaults independently to `1em`.
-Omitting both produces a `1em × 1em` object; specifying only the width does not derive the height from a resource aspect ratio.
+Omitting both produces a `1em × 1em` object; specifying only the width does not derive the height automatically from a resource aspect ratio.

 ::: important
 The sprite tag is merely a placeholder for the developer to fit whatever object in that place!